googleapis/google-cloud-cpp-spanner/doc/setup-cmake-environment.md

 ./vcpkg install google-cloud-cpp gtest
 ```

-Configure the project, using `vcpkg` to find the dependencies, we recommend
+When you configure the project, set `CMAKE_TOOLCHAIN_FILE` to use `vcpkg`.
-using a sub-directory of `cmake-out` because the CI builds also use
+We recommend using a sub-directory of `cmake-out` because the CI builds also use
 sub-directories of `cmake-out/`:

 ```console